taataa/tapspace/docs/tutorial/index.md

     const p = basis.at(200, 100)

-Let's we create our first content element.
+Let us create our first content item.
+The item wraps HTML content and provides various methods for interaction and moving it in the space.

-    const hello = tapspace.element('<strong>Hello</strong>')
+    const hello = tapspace.createItem('<strong>Hello</strong>')

-The element is not yet added to the space nor DOM.
+The item is not yet added to the space nor DOM.
 Let us do that.

     basis.add(hello, p)

-This will add the hello element at the coordinates { x: 200 y: 100 } relative to the origin of the basis.
+This will add the hello item at the coordinates { x: 200 y: 100 } relative to the origin of the basis.

 Now you can open your `index.html` in your web browser.
 The result should look something like this: